 If people pick up the micro-course and enjoy it, it validates the central idea for the CBC.

 If not, well…everything is data.

-If you’re interested in joining the beta cohort and want to help influence its creation, fill out the form here.
+If you’re interested in joining the beta cohort and want to help influence its creation, check out the course page.